Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 * **Courses**: One workspace for all the courses you need to take.
 Create one folder per course, ideally namespaced by date (e.g., `2026-01 Political Science 101`, `2026-02 Political Science 201`, and so forth, where the “1” denotes the spring/summer semester, and the “2” denotes the autumn/winter semester).
 * **Reading Notes**: One workspace for all your reading notes.
 Whenever you read a paper, book, or other resource, you should take notes, and by having one “Reading Notes” folder, you ensure that all your notes with actual sources are contained within this one folder.
 * **Lecture Notes**: As a student, you will frequently visit lectures outside your core curriculum.
 This could be a place to collect all notes from this.
 This also includes workshops, etc.
-* **Campus**: If you are active in the student life of your university or college (which we recommend ;), you could create a campus workspace with subfolders for every activity (e.g., for student radio, a sports club, reading circles, and so on).
+* **Campus**: If you are active in the student life of your university or college (which we recommend ;)), you could create a campus workspace with subfolders for every activity (e.g., for student radio, a sports club, reading circles, and so on).

 ::: info Namespacing
 What we mean by "namespacing" is that your computer and Zettlr will both sort folders based on their names.
 This makes sorting projects that you do over time very simple if you follow a simple rule.
 If you prepend the date of your project to its folder in the form of year-month-day (or year-1/2 for semesters), this means that all projects from the same year will appear together, then all from the same month (or semester), and so on.
-This may seem odd at first, you will thank us later when you have a few dozen projects and can almost without looking find the correct folder when you search for it.
+This may seem odd at first, but you will thank us later when you have a few dozen projects and can almost without looking find the correct folder when you search for it.
 :::

 ::: file-tree An exemplary student workspace structure